PearsonVUE test centers do not allow test-takers to use the 15 min pre-exam slot for PMP brain dump strategy.

 f) ‘Download’ brain-dump on to the scratch paper given to you at Prometric center, during the 15 minutes window you get to understand exam software interface.

-Tip: Make sure you have enough space left on the scratch paper to do actual calculations after writing brain-dump, because if you ask for another paper Prometric staff will take away the first one!
+PMP brain dump strategy Tip: Make sure you have enough space left on the scratch paper to do actual calculations after writing brain-dump, because if you ask for more paper PearsonVUE staff will take away the first one!

 Earned Value Management

 EV = PV * % complete (any point during project execution)

 PV=BCWS (budgeted cost of work scheduled)